PsychoDela/Procedural-log-generation/README.md

 ## Prerequisites

 1. **Blender**
-   - Version 3.0 or newer (tested on 3.x).
+   - Version 3.0 or newer.
    - Ensure you can launch Blender normally from your desktop or command line.
 2. **System Python** (for `params.py`)
    - Python 3.7+ with the **Tkinter** library installed (for the GUI).